 You are likely reading this blog article because of inexplicable problems with SOLIDWORKS performance or stability.
-Nothing else you have tried, such as what you found on the Javelin blog, and trying a SOLIDWORKS registry reset, has helped.
+Nothing else you have tried has helped, such as you found on the Javelin blog, or trying a SOLIDWORKS registry reset.
 You may even notice degraded performance in other applications as well, including SOLIDWORKS Rx, Task Manager, Excel, and others.
 When the system is not performing properly, but especially SOLIDWORKS, it may be time to test whether the Windows registry is at fault.
 To this end, we test the behavior from a new Windows user account.

 Creating a new Windows User Account is somewhat of a ‘nuclear option’ for Windows behavior correction.
 Sometimes, to quote a line from the movie Aliens, “It’s the only way to be sure.”